Knightro63/task_master/README.md

 ## Example

-Find the example for this package [here]()
+Find the example for this package [here](https://github.com/Knightro63/task_master/tree/main/example/lib/main.dart)

 ## Contributing

 Contributions are welcome.
-In case of any problems look at [existing issues](), if you cannot find anything related to your problem then open an issue.
-Create an issue before opening a [pull request]() for non trivial fixes.
-In case of trivial fixes open a [pull request]() directly.
+In case of any problems look at [existing issues](https://github.com/Knightro63/task_master/issues), if you cannot find anything related to your problem then open an issue.
+Create an issue before opening a [pull request](https://github.com/Knightro63/task_master/pulls) for non trivial fixes.
+In case of trivial fixes open a [pull request](https://github.com/Knightro63/task_master/pulls) directly.

-## Additional information